 A Quick Note

-While home remedies may work in some instances, if the problem persists, your best option is to call in a professional plumbing technician.
+While home remedies for a clogged drain may work in some instances, if the problem persists, your best option is to call in a professional plumbing technician.
 Some clogs are quite small and can be dislodged with ease.
 Larger, more problematic clogs may cause considerable damage without proper care and attention.
 Do not risk your whole home’s plumbing system on a single drain.

-Home remedies are designed to be as simple, cost-effective, and easy to administer as possible.
+Home remedies for clogged drains are designed to be as simple, cost-effective, and easy to administer as possible.
 You can complete many of the following treatments without a trip to the local supermarket or big-chain store for supplies.
 Most homeowners will have all the necessary ingredients in their cabinets or garage.

 The Plunger Method